Columbia-COMS-4113/COMS4113-HW5/README.md

 ok      coms4113/hw5/pkg/paxos  0.187s
 ```

-Hint: The infrastructure `State` handles the state transitions and here we only focus on how a node evolves with the arrival of an event (message, timer).

 Hint: Unlike your implementation of Paxos from Assignment 3, in this assignment you are paying more attention to **the state machine view of Paxos**.
 It requires a somewhat different way of thinking that is valuable to hone for future designs and implementations of distributed systems you might do.
 Specifically, you will be expected to think about how states evolve: given the current state and the message applied or timer tick, what will the next state(s) be.

+Hint: The infrastructure `State` handles state transitions and here we only focus on how a node evolves with the arrival of an event (message, timer).

 Hint: It’d be helpful to ponder over how many new states can be generated when a new message is applied.
 A noteworthy scenario would be that a proposer just received the majority of OK responses from peers, it may wait for the rest responses or enter the next phase.
 The former would simulate a situation in which the proposer has already received response from more than a majority of the acceptors before it had time to process the majority and transition to the next state.
 Because you don’t have concurrency in your Paxos code, you can simulate this situation with a transition that generates both states.

-Hint: The tick of `TimeoutTimer` simulates a situation where a proposal procedure is timeout and restarts again.

 Hint: We can tell what kind of message that message handler receives by a switch clause over `message.(type)` and enters the corresponding handler.